Quick Note on ARIA and Windows High Contrast Mode

 attribute is the only element that receives the disabled coloring in WHCM.

-See the Pen icon button by Scott (@scottohara) on CodePen.
+See the Pen styling a disabled button and "button" for WHCM by Scott (@scottohara) on CodePen.

 Read more about Windows High Contrast Mode